StefanoN98/SQL-Projects/03. ADVANCED ANALYTICS/Country Analysis.md

    - Integrate this dataset with silver/gold layer analytics (e.g., detailed order items, payment types) to drill down from country-level insights to product- or customer-level actions.
    - Monitor KPIs over time and feed into automated reporting pipelines for operational decision-making.

-💡 **Tip:** Always consider linking this output with external data sources and BI tools to maximize actionable insights.
-The metrics are a starting point — the real value comes from combining, visualizing, and exploring trends in context.

 ---

 ## ⚙️ Technical Details and Interesting SQL Techniques